Working with industry

 Avalia Immunotherapies is developing immunotherapies that support the treatment of cancers and other diseases.
 Investigators Professor Gavin Painter from the Ferrier Research Institute and Professor Ian Hermans from the Malaghan Institute of Medical Research have patented a new immunotherapy technology and are working with Avalia Immunotherapies to further advance the technology and progress it to clinical trials.

-Comvita New Zealand is an international natural health products company with offices across Asia, the USA and UK.
+Comvita New Zealand is an international natural health products company with offices across Asia, the USA and the UK.
 Comvita are working with investigators Professor Dame Margaret Brimble and Associate Professor Kerry Loomes to identify the active components and biomarkers present in Manuka honey.